Description

 Affected Systems

-The vulnerability affects the cowlib library maintained by ninenines, from version 2.6.0 and later.
+The vulnerability affects the cowlib library by ninenines from version 2.6.0 up to but excluding 2.16.1.
 No other vendors are impacted.
-Applications that use cow_sse:event/1 to deliver Server‑Sent Events are exposed.
+Applications that use the cow_sse:event/1 function to construct SSE payloads are exposed.

 Risk and Exploitability

 The CVSS score of 6.3 indicates moderate severity, and the EPSS score is currently unavailable.
 The issue is not listed in the CISA KEV catalog.
-Exploitation requires simply that an attacker can send CR or LF characters into the id, event, data, or comment fields sent to cow_sse:event/1.
+Exploitation requires that an attacker be able to supply CR or LF characters into the SSE field values sent to cow_sse:event/1.
 In typical deployments, browsers consume the forged events and may trigger unintended handling or DOM manipulation, posing a moderate to high risk for exposed services with minimal prerequisites.

 Remediation